 Note that many of these do have person synonyms, too.

-The second type of Arabic word in Farsi is the adjective.
+The second type of Arabic word in Persian is the adjective.
 Most nouns have adjective equivalents, but only some of the adjectives are in common use.

 - Honest (saadegh) – صادق

 You can probably recognise a relationship between some of those adjectives and the nouns above.
 More on that in the next section!